Aotoge/Your-Weather-Channel/README.md

 This is a basic Webapp which utilises the *openweatherchannel API*.

 The user may decide to use either of the functionalities:

-    View the current weather information of the entered location.
+	Home:     View the current weather information of the entered location.

-       Weather:View detailed weather report of entered location
+        Weather:  View detailed weather report of entered location

         Bonus:    Find the average of the current temperature at four different locations.

 Input: Single query in lowercase/Sentence case per input field